benyap/firestore-backfire/README.md

 ### 1.x to 2.x

 Firestore Backfire v2 is a re-write of v1 to provide a more up to date and extensible design.
-It provides new and improved functionality, and no longer uses worker threads.
+It provides new and improved functionality, uses NDJSON as the data format, and no longer uses worker threads.

 **Breaking changes**